-An annual leakage rate of 25 percent from equipment in use is adopted consistently across all member states (Gschrey et al., 2011).
-This leakage is mainly due to losses during refill (Schwartz and Harnisch 2003).
 No evidence has been found available from direct measurements which would suggest that leakage rates differ substantially between EU countries for this source sector.
-Figure 8 shows the default GAINS leakage rate applied to all EU-28 countries in comparison to the different leakage rates reported by member states to UNFCCC (2015) for years 2005 and 2010.
+Figure 13 shows the default GAINS leakage rate applied to all EU-28 countries in comparison to the different leakage rates reported by member states to UNFCCC (2015) for years 2005 and 2010.
 At the end-of-life the scrapped equipment is assumed to be fully loaded with refrigerant which needs recovery, recycling or destruction.

 The control options available for this source are different good practise options including leakage control, improved components and end-of-life recollection.
 These options are assumed to remove 33 percent of emissions banked in equipment in use and 80 percent of scrapping emissions.
 The latter emissions are controlled in the EU through the end-of-life vehicles Directive (see Table 24).
 Control of leakage from equipment in use for refrigerated transport was not part of the EU F-gas regulation, but assumed to be adopted with full effect from 2015 in Germany, Denmark and the Netherlands due to national F-gas regulations.
-Further emission reductions from this source can be achieved through switches to alternative refrigerants like HFC-152a or pressurized CO2 (see Table 20).
-HFCs with global warming potentials of more than 2,500 will be banned in transport refrigeration systems as per new F-gas regulation (EC 517/2014).
+Further emission reductions from this source can be achieved through switches to alternative refrigerants like HFC-152a or pressurized CO2 (see Table 23).
+HFCs with GWP of more than 2,500 will be banned in transport refrigeration systems as per new F-gas regulation (EC 517/2014).

-Figure 8: Leakage rates from stock in refrigerated transport in years 2005 and 2010 for different HFCs as reported to UNFCCC (2015) and assumption adopted in GAINS.
+Figure 13: Leakage rates from stock in refrigerated transport in years 2005 and 2010 for different HFCs as reported to UNFCCC (2015) and assumption adopted in GAINS.